Effects of Hurricane Ivan in the Lesser Antilles and South America: Venezuela, Trinidad and Tobago, and the ABC islands

 Along the northern coastline of Venezuela, the hurricane produced heavy precipitation and a storm surge of about 13 ft, which damaged 60 homes.
 Sustained winds on Isla Margarita peaked at 26 mph, and the most affected states were Falcón, Vargas, Aragua, Carabobo, and Anzoátegui.
-Rough waves capsized 10 boats and closed several beaches, and one person drowned due to the surf.
 Further inland, two people drowned when a river overflowed its banks, and near Caracas a man died after strong winds toppled a wall.
 The combination of rainfall and winds destroyed 21 houses and blew off the roof of several others, affecting 1,376 people, of whom 80 were left homeless.
 Power outages and lack of water were reported.
 In the country, the hurricane caused 127 injuries, and a death toll reported between three and five.
 An initial news story reported 28 people missing offshore on three boats.

 Moderate wind gusts of up 46 mph were reported in Tobago, which downed several trees and caused power outages in seven villages; power was cut to more than 30% of the island.
 Twenty villages on the island suffered various forms of damage, and at least 45 homes lost their roofs.
 The hurricane left 22 people homeless and directly impacted about 1,000 people.
 The hurricane caused one death when a falling tree killed a woman.
 Wave heights were estimated at 65 ft, and at least one home collapsed and fell into the ocean.
 Rainfall from the storm's passage unofficially peaked at 16.2 in on the island, which caused some mudslides.
 Some crop damage was also reported, and overall damage on Tobago was estimated at $4.9 million (2004 USD, ($ USD)); damage in neighboring Trinidad was minimal.

 As Ivan continued to strengthen, it proceeded about 80 mi north of the ABC islands on September 9.
 High winds blew away roof shingles and produced large swells that battered several coastal facilities.
 A developing spiral band dropped heavy rainfall over Aruba, causing flooding and $1.1 million worth in structural damage.